 This gnocchi tastes great at room temperature, warm, or cold!
 You can season it with salt and black pepper, then top it with flakey sea salt, toasted pine nuts, and fresh basil.

 You can store leftovers in an airtight container in the fridge for up to 3 days.

-Creamy Pesto Gnocchi: stir in 1/2 cup of heavy cream to make a creamy sauce for a Creamy Pesto Gnocchi.
+Creamy Pesto Gnocchi: stir in 1/2 cup of heavy cream to make a sauce for added creaminess.

 Frequently Asked Questions

 No, you don’t need to defrost it.
-It will just stick together if you thaw it.
-You can just cook it frozen.
-It will just take a little longer to cook for about two minutes to the cooking time or follow the directions on the package.
+It will just stick together if thawed first.
+You can cook it frozen.
+Just add about two minutes to the cooking time or follow the directions on the package.